 Lord Byron was an animal lover.
-He loved dogs the most, but it is undeniable the love he felt for unusual animals .
-The story tells us that his first pet was a tame bear brought to the College because dogs were not allowed.
-When he moved to his ancestral house, Newstead Abbey, he got a tame wolf in addition to his bear.
-In his house in Ravenna, Italy, when Shelly visited him, he told of all the pets that Lord Byron had roaming in the house: five cats, eight large dogs, an eagle, a crow and a falcon while ten horses were kept outside.
+He loved dogs the most, but it is undeniable the love he felt for unusual animals.
+The story tells us that his first pet was a tamed bear brought to College because dogs were not allowed.
+When he moved to his ancestral house, Newstead Abbey, he got a tamed wolf in addition to his bear.
+In his house in Ravenna, Italy, when Shelly visited him, he told of all the pets that Lord Byron had that roamed in the house: five cats, eight large dogs, an eagle, a crow and a falcon while ten horses were kept outside.
 Of course the number of animals changed over time as circumstances changed, but it’s a fact that Lord Byron was always surrounded by many usual and unusual pets.
 He was very fond of animals and he trusted them more than people.

 But the poor Dog, in life the firmest friend,

 Whose honest heart is still his Master’s own,

 Who labours, fights, lives, breathes for him alone,

 Denied in heaven the Soul he held on earth –

 While man, vain insect! hopes to be forgiven,